emsesp/docs/Configure-firmware32.md

 ### EMS Bus

 - **Tx Mode**.
 Choose the mode that works best for your system and watch for Tx errors in the Web Dashboard and `show ems` in the Console.
 Changing the value has immediate effect.
-  - `Off` prevents sending telegrans to the EMS bus, disabling Tx.
+  - `Off` prevents sending telegrams to the EMS bus, disabling Tx.
   - `Default` is the default for EMS1.0 systems but also compatible with most other bus protocols.
   - `EMS+` is designed to work better for EMS2.0/EMS+ systems.
   - `HT3` for Heatronics3 used primarily by Junkers.
   - `Hardware` uses the internal ESP's hardware to send out the telegram.
 Telegrams are sent immediately.
 It is the fastest and most efficient method but works only on some systems.
 - **Bus ID**.
 The EMS-ESP can simulate one of 5 devices.
 Stick to the `Service Key (0x0B)` unless using multiple EMS gateways or interfaces.
-- **Tx delayed start** - Puts in a delay before EMS-ESP starts transmitting data.
-Default is 0.
-Use a value between 30 and 60 if a KM200 is present to avoid conflicts after the boiler is powered on.
+- **Tx start delay** - Puts in a delay before EMS-ESP starts transmitting data.
+Use a value between 30 and 60 seconds if a gateway like the KM200 is present to avoid conflicts after the boiler is powered on.
+Note no data will be received by EMS-ESP during this period so unless you have conflicts with other EMS devices (like a Bosch KM200) leave this at the default value of 0.

 ### Board Profile